kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0035 Airworthiness standards  propellers.md

 ### §35.21   Variable and reversible pitch propellers.

 \(a\) No single failure or malfunction in the propeller system will result in unintended travel of the propeller blades to a position below the in-flight low-pitch position.
 The extent of any intended travel below the in-flight low-pitch position must be documented by the applicant in the appropriate manuals.
-Failure of structural elements need not be considered if the occurrence of such a failure is shown to be extremely remote under §35.15.
+Failure of structural elements need not be considered if the occurrence of such a failure is shown to be extremely remote under [[Volume 1/C Aircraft/0035 Airworthiness standards  propellers.md#§35.15   Safety analysis.|§35.15]].

 \(b\) For propellers incorporating a method to select blade pitch below the in-flight low pitch position, provisions must be made to sense and indicate to the flight crew that the propeller blades are below that position by an amount defined in the installation manual.
 The method for sensing and indicating the propeller blade pitch position must be such that its failure does not affect the control of the propeller.